 - Spinal Cord Injuries

 Pedestrian fatalities most often occur at night.
 With lower visibility, drivers have slower reactions which result in injuries to the pedestrian.
 The influence of drugs or alcohol can be a factor for both the driver and the pedestrian.
 A driver under the influence will again have slower reaction times and have skewed depth perception.

 Car vs. Pedestrian Accidents

-Non-fatal and fatal injuries will mean pain, suffering and monetary losses for pedestrian victims.
-Among the hardships an accident can impose are huge medical expenses; loss of income and permanent or partial disabilities such as the loss of the ability to walk or the use of one’s arms and hands.
+Non-fatal and fatal injuries will mean pain, suffering, and monetary losses for pedestrian victims.
+Among the hardships, an accident can impose are huge medical expenses; loss of income, and permanent or partial disabilities such as the loss of the ability to walk or the use of one’s arms and hands.
 That’s why it’s so important to contact an experienced pedestrian accident attorney in Chicago to find out what you may be entitled to.

 Illinois authorities said the two most common causes of pedestrian deaths are speeding motor vehicles and the failure of vehicles to stop when people cross their paths.